Undecided about Which Kind of Kitchen Floor is Best for You? We Have the Answers

 The stone-tile floor in this kitchen of a 4-bedroom, 3-bath, 2 half bath European style luxury home plan matches the color and texture of the rest of the stone appointments in the room (House Plan #134-1326).
 And it will look good for decades!

-Wood flooring basically comes in three types: laminate flooring, engineered wood flooring, and solid-wood flooring.
+Wood flooring basically comes in three types: laminate flooring, engineered wood flooring, and solid wood flooring.
 Though made from wood products, laminate products aren’t really wood flooring.
-The top wear layer is a kind of hard, durable plastic – some manufacturers use melamine – and the core of floor is made from plywood or compressed wood fiber.
+The top wear layer is a kind of hard, durable plastic – some manufacturers use melamine – and the core of the floor is made from plywood or compressed wood fiber.
 Laminate cannot be sanded and refinished like other wood floors.

 Engineered wood flooring has a top layer of wood veneer that is coated with multiple layers of urethane for durability and wear resistance.
 The veneer may be just about any wood species you can imagine.
 The core of the product is cross-laminated plywood with between three and five or more layers.
 The result is an extremely stable product that resists expansion and contraction and – importantly – warpage.
 Although the surface should remain in good shape for many years, there may come a time when the floor will need to be refinished.
-You can can do so one or two times before wearing through the top veneer layer.
+You can do so one or two times before wearing through the top veneer layer.

-Solid-wood flooring is usually ¾-inch-thick planks or strips of wood that is nailed to the subfloor.
+Solid-wood flooring is usually ¾-inch-thick planks or strips of wood that are nailed to the subfloor.
 You can buy almost any species of wood, but hardwoods are most desirable in a kitchen setting.
 Bamboo is perhaps the hardest wood floor you can buy – and arguably the most “green” – and deserves a look if you like its appearance.
 Vertical-grain bamboo looks the most like conventional wood.
 Depending on the finish and how many coats are applied, wood floors can withstand many years of use.
 But the good news is that they can be refinished many times, so a wood floor can provide decades of use.
 Prefinished floors – whether engineered or solid wood – with factory-applied urethane finishes in up to seven coats, while the most expensive option, may be the most durable and make the most sense in a kitchen.

 Is Wood for You?